dicksonchow427/dickson-cap-fe/BACKEND_SETUP.md

-# Backend Setup for Recognition System
+# Backend Setup for Recognition Platform

 This document explains how to set up and run the backend API that handles saving recognition data to JSON files.